MarcMoesser/Protein-Ligand-Interaction-Graphs/models_main/README.md

 The "example_configs" folder contains the necessary config files to run the create_general_data.py and training.py scripts for all models as well as an example config file that uses a pre-trained model.

+The "PDBbind_combined_pdbcodes.txt" is a list of all 14981 PDB codes used
 ## How to use the code

 #### Installing packages